 A Phase Two Solution must be submitted by the deadline specified in the posting of the final listing of Phase One Proposals as indicated in section 2.9.7 above.

 The ISO will review and study all of the Phase Two Solutions that are received by the submission deadline.
 During this review the ISO will identify the project that offers the best combination of electrical performance, cost, future system expandability and feasibility to meet the need in the required timeframe as the preliminary preferred Phase Two Solution in response to the need(s) associated with a public notification.
 The ISO will document and post the reasons why this Phase Two Solution was chosen as the preliminary preferred Phase Two Solution and will seek PAC input during a comment period on the selection.
+For selection criteria refer to section 2.8.3.

 Once the comment period closes the ISO will: